Photo Credit: Steve Schaluta

 - Larger species of owls and hawks are known to prey upon them.
 Starlings and squirrels compete with them for nesting cavities and also plunder nests and kill owlets.

 - Partners in Flight placed this thrush on its Yellow Watch List of declining birds, noting a 60% drop in population between 1970 and 2014.
 The destruction and fragmentation of forests are major factors in the species' decline.
+They are interior Forest birds.

 - Calcium-rich materials such as snail shells are particularly important to female Wood Thrushes, which need this mineral to successfully develop a clutch of eggs.
 Snails have declined in forested habitats due to the effects of acid rain, perhaps another driver of population declines.